Owen-Carpenter/Owen-Carpenter/README.md

 A fourth-year undergraduate at the University of Central Arkansas. 🏛️

-Bringing creativity to website applications using CSS and Tailwind 🎨
+Bringing creativity to website applications using CSS and Tailwind. 🎨

 I'm currently learning the MERN Stack. ⚛